scrapinghub/web-poet/docs/advanced/fields.rst

 -------------------------------

-``async def`` extraction methods are also supported, as well as a mix of sync and async methods.
-For example, you might use :ref:`advanced-requests` to extract some of the attributes:
+``async def`` extraction methods are also supported, as well as a mix of sync and async methods - use :func:`~.item_from_fields` for this.
+For example, you might send :ref:`advanced-requests` to extract some of the attributes:

 .. code-block:: python